MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/application-authenticity-protection.md

     java -jar /Users/idanadar/Desktop/mfp-server-authenticity-tool.jar /Users/idanadar/Desktop/MyBankApp.ipa
     ```

-    The result of the command above is a `.data` file generated next to the `MyBankApp.ipa` file, called `MyBankApp.appAuthenticity.data`.
+    The result of the command above is a `.authenticity_data` file generated next to the `MyBankApp.ipa` file, called `MyBankApp.authenticity_data`.

 2. Open the MobileFirst Operations Console in your browser of choice.
 3. Select your application from the left-side pane and click on the Authenticiy menu item.
-3. Click on "Upload File" to upload the `.data` file.
+3. Click on "Upload File" to upload the `.authenticity_data` file.

 After uploading the `.data` file Application Authenticity Protection will be enabled for the application.